9th July 1916 “…we are going to reward you by sending you back into the line again”

 Alan Holt wrote “At 12 o’clock [1 am] that night I was ordered to take fifty men forward and occupy a trench 40 yards south of the wood which was then occupied by Germans.
 It was like it was going to be certain death for every one of us, but we held the trench for three hours before I got a message to retire, which I did, but not without being seen by the enemy, who followed us with a hail of shell.
 On my way back, I met lines of fresh attacking troops who passed through my line and drove the Germans out again.”

 Acting O.C.
 Lieutenant Whittall had also gone forward.
-On reaching the trench, he found the South Africans had already been relieved, so left Alan Holt on command and returned to Advanced Brigade HQ in the Sunken Road for information.
+On reaching the trench, he found the South Africans had already been relieved, so left Alan Holt in Command and returned to Advanced Brigade HQ in the Sunken Road for information.

 A Brigade order to withdraw the Battalion from the front line was issued to Lieutenant Whittall at 2.35am.
 It read “At 3am, you will withdraw your men to a distance of 200 yards south of the south edge of Trones Wood and lie down in the open.
 The men will remain there until they get an officer’s order to retire to the Sunken Road” withdrawal taking place in stages.
 “They will then be formed up there and march back to their trench area in Maricourt reporting to the Staff Captain at Chateau Keep.”
 They initially regrouped to the east of Machine Gun Wood at 04.00am.